Arrays []

 - JavaScript arrays are zero-indexed: the first element of an array is at index

-. - JavaScript array-copy operations create shallow copies.
+0, the second is at index1, and so on — and the last element is at the value of the array'slengthproperty minus1. - JavaScript array-copy operations create shallow copies.
 (All standard built-in copy operations with any JavaScript objects create shallow copies, rather than deep copies).

 Basic syntax: let myArray = [];